 The Dandenong Market was another place that most migrants would go to as things were quite cheap.
 You could buy boxes of fruit and vegetables in bulk to feed the whole family.
 They also had these amazing hot jam donuts and although alot of things have changed in Dandenong, this hasn't and the purple donut van is still there.
 I'm so thankful that it's still there as my boys can experience and enjoy them too just like I did.

-My brother Frank, my sister Linda and I were all born at the Dandenong District Hospital which was first opened in 1942 and also the same year my beautiful Dad was born.
+My brother Frank, my sister Linda and I were all born at the Dandenong District Hospital in David Street, Dandenong.
+It first opened it's doors in 1942 which is also the same year my beautiful Dad was born.

 She was so street smart and still is.
 She still grows things in their garden, but doesn't love it as much as sadly the passion has gone a little.
 Everything they did, they did for each other and mostly together.
 She still makes clothes, sews and knits, but only just to pass the time.